Bull Dogs Don’t Build Relationships,

 Life Is Too Short

 I believe that life is too short to be calling on people that don’t want to do business with you.
-Sales is much more than sitting down with a customer and showing her everything you’ve got in your catalog, then trying to overcome one objection after another until you’ve boxed her into a corner.
+Sales are much more than sitting down with a customer and showing her everything you’ve got in your catalog, then trying to overcome one objection after another until you’ve boxed her into a corner.
 It’s too much work.
 It’s exhausting.
-Sales is more than going through a 60-90 minute PowerPoint presentation and boring your client to death.
+Sales are more than going through a 60-90 minute PowerPoint presentation and boring your client to death.
 Yes, she’s polite.
 Yes, she nods at the right moment.

 However, when the meeting ends she says, “That was very interesting and informative.
 Let me think about it, and I’ll call you if we want to go ahead.”
 When the sales rep calls a week or two later and asks, “What did you think?
 Do you want to buy something?”
 The answer is, “We’re still thinking.” or “We’ve put it on hold.”
 And the order is never placed.

 To be successful in business you must do two things:

 - Make the One Percent Rule work for you.

 Stop showing your prospects and customers your catalogs.
 Stop cranking up your laptops and presenting your PowerPoint presentations.
 Stop telling your prospects all about you, your company, and how great you are.
 You’re wasting their time and yours.
 Instead of talking about you.
 Give your customer the opportunity to talk about herself.

 I believe it’s much more important for you to: